-Prognosis for dogs with pituitary-dependent Cushing’s treated medically is good with a reported median survival rate of 2 years.
+The prognosis for dogs with pituitary-dependent Cushing’s treated medically is good with a reported median survival rate of 2 years.

-A more recent study found a survival rate of 900 days for dogs treated with twice daily trilostane, versus 720 days for dogs treated with mitotane.
+A more recent study found a survival rate of 900 days for dogs treated with twice-daily trilostane, versus 720 days for dogs treated with mitotane.

 Uncontrolled urination and excessive drinking are the most important factors in considering euthanasia.

-Dogs with neurologic signs from a pituitary tumor have a poorer prognosis, but may do well with radiation therapy and medical treatment.
+Dogs with neurologic signs from a pituitary tumor have a poorer prognosis but may do well with radiation therapy and medical treatment.

-Prognosis for dogs with adrenal-dependent Cushing’s due to a tumor is good to excellent with complete surgical excision of adrenal tumors without metastasis.
+The prognosis for dogs with adrenal-dependent Cushing’s due to a tumor is good to excellent with complete surgical excision of adrenal tumors without metastasis.

 Medical therapy for adrenal-dependent Cushing’s has a fair to good prognosis with a median survival of 14–15 months.

-As you can see, predicting prognosis is tough and requires the veterinarian to draw on their wealth of knowledge and experience to give you good, sound advice.
+As you can see, predicting a prognosis is tough and requires the veterinarian to draw on their wealth of knowledge and experience to give you good, sound advice.

-In my practice, I have seen and been involved with dogs that read the Cushing’s guidelines and laughed.
+In my practice, I have seen and been involved with dogs that read Cushing’s guidelines and laughed.